SEER-Medicare: Required Documents & Instructions for Submitting Applications

 Approval & Processing Time

-Preparing the data requires 4-6 weeks.
+Preparing the data requires 2-4 weeks from receipt of payment, depending on the number of requests in the queue.
 See Cost of Acquiring SEER-Medicare Data for information about the fees charged to cover the cost of creating the data files.
+Investigators can estimate the cost of the request by using the cost calculator.